 - Angioneurotic edema can result in the acute swelling of the upper airway and lead to shortness of breath and stridor.

 - Laryngospasm associated with hypocalcemic tetany can cause stridor.
 This can be associated with tremors, carpopedal spasms (hand and feet spasms), and twitching.
+This is rare.

 The following conditions that affect the trachea may cause stridor in children.